Impact

 Risk and Exploitability

-The CVSS score of 7 indicates a high severity risk, and the presence of the vulnerability is likely to be exploited by attackers with local access.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog.
+Based on the description, the likely attack vector is local access with concurrent execution of the Function Discovery Service.
+The CVSS score of 7 indicates a high severity risk, and the EPSS score of 1% shows a low but nonzero likelihood of exploitation, with the vulnerability not listed in the CISA KEV catalog.
 Because the issue requires concurrent execution of a shared resource, the exploitation requires some technical expertise but does not need remote access.
-If the attacker already has authorized access, they could trigger the race condition to elevate privilege and may subsequently gain full administrative control over the machine.
+If the attacker already has authorized access, they could trigger the race condition to elevate privileges and may subsequently gain full administrative control over the machine.

 OpenCVE Enrichment